There are several reasons why a tooth may appear black, include:

 - Trauma or damage to the tooth’s enamel

-Dentists are able to remove black tartar from teeth and the gum using a procedure known as scaling.
-This is performed using special dental instruments.
-If black tartar is noticeable in the mirror it is vital to have this removed as soon as possible as it may lead to gum disease.
+Dentists can remove black tartar from teeth and the gum using a procedure known as scaling.
+Treatment consists of using special dental instruments and materials.
+If black tartar is noticeable in the mirror, it is vital to have this removed as soon as possible as it may lead to gum disease.

 How can a black tooth be treated?